-The basic challenge that the capability approach offers to the orthodox methodologies of development research, and ICT4D in particular is that, on a fundamental level, it questions the validity of outcomes that are defined a priori and without consulting the individual in question.
+The basic challenge that the capability approach offers to the orthodox methodologies of development research, and ICT4D in particular, is that, on a fundamental level, it questions the validity of outcomes that are defined a priori and without consulting the individual in question.
 Both the inclusion of a development goal and its position within a set of development priorities, however, relate to the question which kind of life people would choose to live and this, according to Sen, is what development is about.
 A funding institution or government may set, say, economic prosperity as the top priority.
-Once basic needs such as food and shelter have been met, however, an individual may value being close to family members above earning more money, or may value a healthy environment for themselves and their children over economic growth.
+Once basic needs such as food and shelter have been met, however, an individual may value being close to family members more than earning more money, or may value a healthy environment for themselves and their children over economic growth.
 In the practice of development projects, this means that before undertaking an intervention designed to improve people's lives and later measuring its effectiveness, practitioners and researchers would have to ask individuals about their own development priorities and let these guide the planning, implementation, monitoring and evaluation of development projects and programmes.
-Work done in this area includes participatory monitoring and evaluation [64] and, in a broader context, initiatives around participatory budget planning [65].
+Work done in this area includes participatory monitoring and evaluation (e.g. Guijt and Gaventa, 1998) and, in a broader context, initiatives around participatory budget planning (e.g. Shah, 2007).

 Setting development priorities in a participatory way may make the process of development planning more complicated, but it comes with major benefits: Firstly, morally it is the right thing to do to engage the people themselves in the decisions that will affect their lives.
-Secondly, if the outcomes have been agreed upon in a participatory way, they are more likely to be locally and culturally appropriate and may reduce the rate of failure.
-Thirdly, a participatory process will lead to greater local buy-in to measures and therefore higher future institutional sustainability.
-Fourthly, such a process harbours the chance that the current overly economistic focus of development work can be broadened to include environmental, social and cultural aspects and thus better mirror the diversity of the kinds of things people value in their lives.
-Last, and perhaps not least, ICT and development practitioners work with multi-purpose technologies which offer far more significant changes to people's lives than the economic impact they have been proven to have.
-Moving away from an a priori, top-down and often overly economistic set of development priorities offers the chance to recognise the diversity of the contributions ICTs can make to the social, cultural, environmental and economic aspirations individuals may have for their lives.
+Secondly, if the outcomes have been agreed upon in a participatory way, they are more likely to be locally and culturally appropriate and may reduce the rate of failure (Chambers, 1994).
+Thirdly, a participatory process will hopefully lead to greater local agreement on joint measures and, therefore, higher future institutional sustainability (Oakley, 1991).
+Fourthly, such a process harbours the chance that the current overly economistic focus of development work can be broadened to include environmental, social and cultural aspects and, thus, better mirror the diversity of the kinds of things people value in their lives.
+Fifthly, ICT and development practitioners work with multi-purpose technologies which offer far more significant changes to people's lives than the economic impact they might have.
+Moving away from an a priori, top-down and often overly economistic set of development, priorities offers the chance to recognise the diversity of the contributions ICTs can make to the social, cultural, environmental and economic aspirations individuals may have for their lives.
+Further, genuine participatory practice can foster a sense of citizenship (Gaventa, 2004) which is the basis for potential subversive uses of technology which can sometimes create social change for the disadvantaged in a more effective way than mainstream uses.

 The Choice Framework is one way of conceptualising such choices by the individual.
-There are some specific implications for research design which result from the model: A focus on the individual's own development outcomes means that the research needs to start from these wished-for outcomes, measure the degree to which they have been attained and work systemically backwards through structure, agency and choice to understand how these outcome have come about.
-The extensive list of resources covers six less tangible resources (social, cultural, educational, psychological resources, health information) which pose challenges to measurement but need to be taken into account.
-On the structure side, access to ICTs is conceptualised as availability, affordability and necessary skills.
-ICTs are embedded in the wider set-up of institutions, policies, programmes, norms and discourses.
-As such they need to be analysed as firmly and historically engrained in the societies they affect.
+There are some specific implications for research design, project planning and evaluation which result from the model: a focus on the individual's own development outcomes means that the research, planning and evaluation needs to start from these wished-for outcomes, measure the degree to which they have been attained and work systemically backwards through structure, agency and choice to understand how these outcomes can/have come about.
+The extensive list of resources covers six less tangible resources (social, cultural, educational, psychological resources, health and information) which pose particular challenges to measurement but need to be taken into account.